Azure/lza-oracle/docs/wiki/Deploy-SI-with-TF-Azure-CLI.md

 ## Optional Settings

 There are a number of optional settings which the module enables.
 These are described below.
+Overall if you wish to modify one or more variables in the module, you can do so by modifying the `terraform/bootstrap/single_instance/variables_global.tf`  or the `terraform/bootstrap/single_instance/variables_local.tf` file.

 ### How to enable diagnostic settings